Ford Motor's (F) Presents at Barclays Global Automotive Conference Call (Transcript)

 Marcy Klevorn

 When I think about connectivity, I think about it two ways.
-You can think about why and you can think about [indiscernible].
+You can think about why and you can think about it deep.
 So I’d say it’s a fair comment that we’re behind as far as the why goes.
 So how many, as you mentioned, we haven’t been as aggressively doing that upfront.
 We’ve got a plan now to aggressively do that by the end of this year, we’ll have 800,000 vehicles connected.

 By 2019, we’ll have all new U.S. vehicles connected and by 2020, about 90% of our global vehicles connected as well as OTA in pretty much all the vehicles by then as well.
-When I say [indiscernible] [Yad], putting the hardware in the vehicles is a Y part and we have a plan to address it when we close that gap as I just described.
+When I say [Yad], putting the hardware in the vehicles is a Y part and we have a plan to address it when we close that gap as I just described.
 However, we have closed the gap.
 I think ahead of most or if not all on the D part.
 I mentioned two-three years now we’ve had a Chief Data Officer.

 And so the key is you can put -- you can connect the vehicles, but you have to do something with the data that you pull off it, and you have to be able to inject it, to curate it, gain insights and then do something with the data to add value back to the customers and back to your shareholders in Ford.
 And I think the D part we definitely are head on and we need to have a plan to aggressively close the Y part, and I think that was part of the decision that Jim made to move that team over to join my team.